MSC rules: alive and still kicking contractors

-Having spoken with one of HMRC’s special investigators, it’s clear that HMRC expects the contractors issued with demands to pay the debt from present company income, and only if he or she is unable to pay will the debt transfer to the directors of the MSCP and then potentially, the agency.
+Having spoken with one of HMRC’s special investigators, it’s clear to me that HMRC expects the contractors issued with demands to pay the debt from present company income, and only if he or she is unable to pay will the debt transfer to the directors of the MSCP and then potentially, the agency.

 So it’s lose, lose, for those contractors caught by the ineffective tax management of their company income by an MSCP, because it seems that he or she must be rendered practically destitute in order to escape any tax debt.